Toddler EssentialsParenting

 This risk is magnified in a crowded trampoline park.
 The energy transfer between trampolines is unpredictable when multiple people jump nearby.
 This destabilizes the jumpers and increases the likelihood of a collision.
 Children are more at risk because of their smaller size and lack of coordination.
 They are more susceptible to injury because their muscles and bones have not developed as much as adults.
 Their reflexes are also still developing, making them less likely to react quickly enough to avoid injury.

-Dr. Craig Cook is a Utah trauma doctor who has treated many patients with injuries sustained at a trampoline park, including head trauma, broken legs and spinal fractures.
-These injuries are similar to those that occur in high-velocity trauma such as motorcycle or car crashes.
-Cook stated that trampoline park injuries are similar to those caused by a 90-mile-per-hour crash.
+A trauma doctor in Utah has treated many patients with injuries sustained at trampoline parks, including head trauma, broken legs, and spinal fractures.
+These injuries are similar to those that occur in high-velocity trauma, such as motorcycle or car crashes.
+Trampoline park injuries can be comparable to those caused by a 90-mile-per-hour crash.

 These serious injuries do not affect only one part of the human body.
 Spinal injuries are also common when a person falls awkwardly or collides with someone else.
 Head injuries can also be a serious concern.
 Falls from trampolines may result in concussions or skull fractures.